BU-ISCIII/Fastq2uBam/README.md

 This script takes FASTQ files (either one single-end or two paired-end files) and transforms them in an unaligned BAM file.

-IMPORTANT: ´$PICARD´ must be declared in your environment and pointing to the picard.jar file you want to use.
+IMPORTANT: `$PICARD` must be declared in your environment and pointing to the picard.jar file you want to use.

 One FASTQ file must be inputed as argument for single-end mode and two (R1 and R2, in that order) for paired-end mode.
 For single-end mode, a second parameter "single-end" must be included.